Orthoclone OKT3 Side Effects

-Along with its needed effects, muromonab-cd3 (the active ingredient contained in Orthoclone OKT3) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, muromonab-cd3 (the active ingredient contained in Orthoclone OKT3) may cause unwanted side effects that require medical attention.

 Because of the way that muromonab-CD3 acts on the body, there is a chance that it may cause effects that may not occur until years after the medicine is used.
 These delayed effects may include certain types of cancer, such as lymphomas and skin cancers.
 Discuss these possible effects with your doctor.